 Ageing (Wo)Men and their World

-Ageing (Wo)Men and their World will showcase the cross-cultural complexity of the ageing experience through a medley of still and moving images of elders in Montreal.
-It is a response to the limited (and often, white) representations of ageing in popular culture.
+Ageing (Wo)Men and their World will showcase the cross-cultural complexity of the ageing experience through a medley of still and moving images of elders in Montreal projected from the windows of the Samuel Bronfman building.
+It is a response to the limited representations of ageing in popular culture.
 The exhibition’s theme is guided by a remix of Nuit Blanche’s Expo theme—the Man and his World.

 The exhibition is both a way for the public to take notice of Concordia’s community engagement with communities of elders, and a direct extension of the ACT (Ageing, Communication, Technologies) mandate that addresses the transformation of the experiences of ageing with the proliferation of new forms of mediated communications in networked societies.

-Ageing (Wo)Men and their World will demonstrate the enthusiastic and active world of elders in Montreal and the different projects that they do, specifically their relationship to and with technology.
+Ageing (Wo)Men and their World will demonstrate the enthusiastic and active world of elders in Montreal and the different projects that they do.

 Spectators will be immersed in the world of Montreal residents moving in windows of the Samuel Bronfman ‘ACT Pavilion’ at Concordia University.